scbao/pysonic/README.md

 ```$ python run_astim.py -n RS -a 32 -f 500 -A 100 --tstim 150 --method sonic -p Qm```

-The simulation results are saved in `.pkl` files.
-To view these results directly upon simulation completion, you can use the `-p [xxx]` option, where `[xxx]` can be `all` or a given variable name (e.g. `Z` for membrane deflection, `Vm` for membrane potential, `Qm` for membrane charge density).

-You can also easily run batches of simulations by specifying more than one value for any given stimulation parameter (e.g. `-A 100 200` for sonication with 100 and 200 kPa respectively).
+Additionally, you can run batches of simulations by specifying more than one value for any given stimulation parameter (e.g. `-A 100 200` for sonication with 100 and 200 kPa respectively).
 These batches can be parallelized using multiprocessing to optimize performance, with the extra argument `--mpi`.

+### Saving and visualizing results

+By default, simulation results are neither shown, nor saved.

+To view results directly upon simulation completion, you can use the `-p [xxx]` option, where `[xxx]` can be `all` (to plot all resulting variables) or a given variable name (e.g. `Z` for membrane deflection, `Vm` for membrane potential, `Qm` for membrane charge density).

+To save simulation results in binary `.pkl` files, you can use the `-s` option.
+You will be prompted to choose an output directory, unless you also specify it with the `-o <output_directory>` option.
+Output files are automatically named from model and simulation parameters to avoid ambiguity.

+When running simulation batches, it is highly advised to specify the `-s` option in order to save results of each simulation.
+You can then visualize results at a later stage.

+To visualize results, use the `plot_timeseries.py` script.
+You will be prompted to select the output files containing the simulation(s) results.
+By default, separate figures will be created for each simulation, showing the time profiles of all resulting variables.
+Here again, you can choose to show only a subset of variables using the `-p [xxx]` option.
+Moreover, if you select a subset of variables, you can visualize resulting profiles across simulations in comparative figures wih the `--compare` option.

 Several more options are available.
 To view them, type in: